borgified/borgified.github.io/_posts/2018-03-15-testing-iptables-consistency.markdown

 ```

 Obviously you need docker already installed locally.
 Also, it's assumed that you are able to ssh to the server passwordlessly (via public/priv ssh keys).
 The only real obstacle to make this work was realizing that I needed to include the --cap-add flags in my docker run commands.
 These are necessary to be able to interact with the network stack (ie. run iptables), otherwise you get errors like "you dont have permission to do that" even though you are root.

+You can run the above script and give it the server you are testing as argument: `./consistent_iptables.sh myserver.com`
+Leave the Dockerfile in the same directory as the script so it can run the docker build command properly.
+Happy auditing!